firesharkstudios/butterfly-server/README.md

 ## More Complex Subscriptions

-In the *Overview* example above, we subscribed to all the data in a single *todo* table; however, the Butterfly Framework supports much more complex subscriptions...
+In the *Overview* example above, we subscribed to all the data in a single *todo* table; however, much more complex subscriptions are supported...

 ```cs
 channelRoute.RegisterChannel("todo-page", handlerAsync: async(vars, channel) => {